-The Maintenance->Software &Configuration ->Options menu consists of the following fields:
+The Maintenance->Software &Configuration->Options menu consists of the following fields:

-Fields in the Currently Installed Software menu
+Fields in the Currently Installed Software menu.

 Field Description Firmware Version Shows the current software version loaded on your device.
 Bootloader Version Shows the current boot loader version loaded on your device.
-WLAN Firmware Shows the current WLAN firmware version loaded on your device.
-Software License In- formation Use the Show button to display software license information in a separate window.
+Software License Information Use the Show button to display software license information in a separate window.
 You can print this information.